Tanystropheus: Skull of Tanystropheus hydroides

 The skull of PIMUZ T 2790, the holotype of Tanystropheus hydroides.
 Digital reconstruction in lateral views (top); dorsal, ventral, and occipital views (left middle); line diagram in left lateral, dorsal, and ventral views (right middle); 3D printed model (bottom).

 The skull of Tanystropheus hydroides is broader and flatter than that of T. longobardicus.
 The first five of six teeth in the premaxilla are very large and fang-like, forming an interlocking "fish trap" similar to Dinocephalosaurus and many sauropterygians such as plesiosaurs and nothosaurs.
 All teeth in the skull have a single cusp which is sharp, curved, and unserrated.
 They have an oval-shaped cross section and shallow subthecodont implantation.
 Like T. longobardicus, T. hydroides has a single central narial opening.
 Unlike T. longobardicus, T. hydroides has a nearly vertical rear edge of the premaxilla, without a postnarial process.
 The maxilla is low, with a large and rectangular front portion.
 There is a perforation near the front of the bone, which would have been penetrated by the tenth dentary tooth when the mouth was closed.
 Towards the rear, the maxilla develops a concave edge overlooking a long and slender posterior process (rear branch) that projects under the rounded orbit.
 There are 15 teeth in the maxilla, increasing in size up to the eighth tooth, which is about as large as the premaxillary fangs.
-T.hydroides is not known to possess a septomaxilla, a neomorphic bone at the rear tip of the naris in some reptiles.
+T.hydroides is not known to possess a septomaxilla, a bone at the rear tip of the naris in some reptiles.
 The nasals are broad and plate-like, with a depressed central portion.
 The lacrimal and prefrontal, though incompletely known, were likely similar to those of T. longobardicus.
 T. hydroides has a particularly large nasolacrimal duct, a tubular channel opening out of the rear of the lacrimal.
 The frontals are quite wide and form much of the upper edge of the orbit, a condition akin to T. longobardicus.
 However, the paired frontals meet along a straight suture with a low ridge on the lower (internal) surface, in contrast to T. longobardicus, where the frontals meet at an interdigitating suture with a broad furrow on the underside.